rabume/cs2-dma-radar/README.md

 java -jar CS2DMA-X.X.X.jar
 ```

 You should be able to access the radar at http://localhost:8080 and your local IP address.
-If you want to share the radar with your friends, check the section [Share radar](#-share-radar).
+If you want to share the radar, check the section [Share radar](#-share-radar).

 ## ⚡️ Requirements